(reading time: 1 hour, 30 minutes)

 Rob was relieved to finally recognize something.
 Even though it was underground, even though the base of its decoration was the eternally smooth and fluid tilework of the prosites, he knew this chamber was a home: the home of the living sixteen to be specific.

-Great red curtains hung on most of the walls, a blood-like red standing in intentional contrast to the mysterious blues and greens of the prosites.
+Great red curtains hung on most of the walls, a bloody red standing in intentional contrast to the mysterious blues and greens of the prosites.
 There were pits, probably originally meant to hold water, that had been converted into planters for trees.
 Seeds could not regularly survive the decomposition of the Fith, so these had been grown from rare stranded treasures: seeds lining pockets alongside lint, seeds stuck firmly between teeth, and seeds kept in glass jars alongside buttons and loose dice.

 In the trees lived silkenbugs, no doubt the creatures the living sixteen used to produce the curtains and all their clothing.
 They hung from the branches on threads, doing their distinctive wriggling dances to impress each other and vie for space.
 Around their trees were rows of produce, growing in soil that had been painstakingly gathered bit by bit over many washes.
 Chunks that fell from the Fith had to be gathered quickly lest they become too soggy with blood and death.